 This course is designed for Psychology graduates who plan to apply for admission to doctoral training programmes in Clinical Psychology, and are in the process of strengthening their credentials for the competitive entry process.

 The taught components of the course include modules on research methods tailored to clinical applications, evidence-based practice in adult, older adult, and child/adolescent populations, learning disabilities, and clinical case analysis.
 Teaching provision is shared between academics with research interests in the relevant topics and practising clinicians with current experience in Psychology services within the NHS.

-The practical component of the course is a unique 6-month research/audit placement in a local NHS trust that maintains a training relationship with our doctoral programme.
-Students are assigned to placements, where they will work with Clinical Psychologists on clinical audit and research, as applicable to the specific setting of the placement.
+The practical component of the course is a unique 6-month research placement in a local NHS trust that maintains a training relationship with our doctoral programme.
+Students are assigned to placements, where they will work with Clinical Psychologists on clinical audit and service evaluation, as applicable to the specific setting of the placement.
 On-site supervision is provided by a clinical supervisor.
 Every effort is made to match students' interests with the available placement opportunities.
-The formal output of the placement is a written dissertation comprising a literature review and a report of the research work carried out during the placement, to be completed under the guidance of an academic supervisor.
+The formal output of the placement is a written dissertation comprising a literature review and a report of the audit or service evaluation work carried out during the placement, to be completed under the guidance of an academic supervisor.